openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/motionsensors2_0_0.md

 ### Parameter 11: Light Intensity Differential Report

 Value differential between current measured and previous report value.
 If the differential value larger than the settings, device will report this measured light intensity to controller.
+Default value: 50

 Values in the range 1 to 127 may be set.